alfaloo/tp/docs/UserGuide.md

 Format: `addpatient i/NRIC n/NAME d/DOB p/PHONE`

 Field Constraints:
 * **NRIC** : Follows the correct Singapore NRIC format.
-Begin with one of S, T, G, F, or M, followed by 7 numerical digits, then ended by an alphabetical letter.
+Begin with one of S, T, G, F, or M, followed by 7 numerical digits, then end with an alphabetical letter.
 This field is non-case-sensitive.
 * **NAME** : Only contain alphabetical characters and spaces.
 This field is non-case-sensitive.
-* **DOB** : Only contain numerical characters in the format yyyy-mm-dd.
-Acceptable date range is from 1900 Janurary 1st to today's date.
+* **DOB** : Only contain numerical characters in the format yyyy-MM-dd.
+Acceptable date range is from 1900 January 1st to today's date.
 * **PHONE** : Only contain numerical characters and of exactly 8 digits long.

 Command Constraints: